 - Lend money to a friend who is a fantastic value bettor.

-- Invest in a bot or create one yourself.
-The former is the only option if you don’t have the technical wizardry needed to create useful software.
+- Invest in a betting bot or create one yourself.
+The former is the only option if you don’t have the technical wizardry needed to create useful betting software.

-- Become a shareholder in a company such as Mercurius which develops value betting related products!
-(We hope to offer this service sooner rather than later).
+- Become a shareholder in a company such as Mercurius which develops sharp betting related products!

 - Invest using Mercurius Tradr.
 Sign up and link your Betfair Exchange account to our software.
 You will benefit from a low joining fee and only pay money when you make a profit.

-Rise of the Machines: Making Money From Value Betting Bots & Software
+Rise of the Machines: Making Money From Betting Bots & Software

 - Odds Comparison Software